fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/preparation/05_hello_world.md

 If you have any error message (from compiler or IDE), copy it and search the internet.
 I have yet to find an error which was not already in Google.

 If you have a configuration problem, try to condense it in a couple of words and search the net.

+If you have a reddit account, you can also ask on [/r/cpp_questions](https://www.reddit.com/r/cpp_questions/).